CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Integration-Guide/API-User-Guide.md

         "sys_uptime": {
           "type": "integer",
           "format": "int64",
-          "description": "Amount of time, in seconds???, this device has been powered up" },
+          "description": "Amount of time this device has been powered up" },
         "lastboot": {
           "type": "integer",
           "format": "int64",
-          "description": "Date and time, in EPOCH format???, this device was last booted" },
+          "description": "Date and time this device was last booted" },
         "last_reinit": {
           "type": "integer",
           "format": "int64",
-          "description": "Date and time, in xxx????, this device was last initialized" },
+          "description": "Date and time this device was last initialized" },
         "active": {
           "type": "boolean",
-          "description": "Indicates whether this device is active(???) (true) or not (false)" },
+          "description": "Indicates whether this device is active (true) or not (false)" },
         "version": {
           "type": "string",
-          "description": "????"
+          "description": ""
         },
         "ntp_state": {
           "type": "string",